codesoap/motioncanvas-template/README.md

 This is a small template for presentations about code using [Motion Canvas](https://motioncanvas.io).
-It is mostly meant to serve to assist my memory about how the basics of Motion Canvas work.
+It is mostly meant to assist my memory about how the basics of Motion Canvas work.

 # Getting Started
 To run locally, clone the project and do this in the root directory of